 Three days and three nights exploring the largest National Park in the lower 48 States.
 Over 80 percent of this park can't be seen from the pavement - you have to venture off-road.
 This tour visits Saline Valley, Hunter Mountain, Hidden Valley, Tea Kettle Junction, Race Track, Ubehebe Crater, and portions of Panamint Valley.
 Cost: $450 per vehicle.

 The iconic Mojave Road is an overlanding adventure you simply MUST do at least once in your life.
 This adventure tour includes 3-nights of remote camping.
 The tour begins near Laughlin, NV and ends at I-15 west of Las Vegas.
 Specific sites visited along the route include Fort Piute, various Petroglyphs, Rock Springs, Government Holes, Marl Springs, Soda Lake, and Afton Canyon.
 Tour concludes at the BLM Afton Canyon Campground near I-15.
 Cost: $450 per vehicle.

-Parashant National Monument & North Rim of the Grand Canyon Tour
+Parashant National Monument & North Rim of the Grand Canyon Tour (SOLD OUT)

 May 19-22 (After Overland Expo West - https://www.overlandexpo.com/west/)

 There are no paved roads anywhere in Grand Canyon-Parashant National Monument.
 The entire Monument is a “no asphalt” overlander’s paradise, tucked away in the northwest corner of Arizona.
 With approximately 1,200 miles of 4WD dirt roads, you could spend weeks exploring the region and never see it all.
 Some nights we will camp right next to the rim of the Grand Canyon (No sleep walking!).
 Most of the off-road trails in the Monument are fairly easy and can be safely explored by stock trucks with 4WD.
 Cost: $450 per vehicle.